rinatkhaziev/wp-frontend-uploader/readme.txt

 == Frequently Asked Questions ==

-= I want to be able to upload mp3, psd, or any other file restricted by default. =
+= I want to be allow users to upload mp3, psd, or any other file restricted by default. =

 You are able to do that within Frontend Uploader Settings admin page.
-The settings there cover most of the popular extensions/MIME-types.
+The settings there cover the most popular extensions/MIME-types.
 The trick is that the same file might have several different mime-types based on setup of server/client.
-If you're experiencing any issues you can set WP_DEBUG to true in your wp-config.php or put `add_filter( 'fu_is_debug', '__return_true' )` in your theme's functions.php to see what MIME-types you are having troubles with.
+If you're experiencing any issues, you can set WP_DEBUG to true in your wp-config.php or put `add_filter( 'fu_is_debug', '__return_true' )` in your theme's functions.php to see what MIME-types you are having troubles with.

-So for any type of file you want to allow you need to look up all possible MIME-types.
 [FileExt](http://filext.com/) is a good place to find MIME-types for specific file extension.

 Let's say we want to be able to upload 3gp media files.